ompl/ompl/doc/markdown/benchmark.md

 - __valid segment fraction:__ (real) the fraction of segments that turned out to be valid (using ompl::base::MotionValidator) out of all the segments that were checked for validity
 - more planner-specific properties

+Planning algorithms can also register callback functions that the Benchmark class will use to measure properties at regular intervals during a run of the planning algorithm.
+Currently only RRT* uses this functionality.
+The RRT* constructor registers, among others, a function the cost of the best path found so far:

+    addPlannerProgressProperty("best cost REAL", boost::bind(&RRTstar::getBestCost, this));

+With the Benchmark class one can thus measure how the cost is decreasing over time.
+The ompl_benchmark_statistics.py script will automatically generate plots of progress properties as a function of time.

 # Sample benchmark results {#benchmark_sample_results}

 Below are sample results for running benchmarks for two example problems: the “cubicles” environment and the “Twistycool” environment.
 The complete benchmarking program (SE3RigidBodyPlanningBenchmark.cpp), the environment and robot files are included with OMPL.app, so you can rerun the exact same benchmarks on your own machine.
 See the [gallery](gallery.html#gallery_omplapp) for visualizations of sample solutions to both problems.
 The results below were run on a recent model Apple MacBook Pro (2.66 GHz Intel Core i7, 8GB of RAM).
 It is important to note that none of the planner parameters were tuned; all benchmarks were run with default settings.
 From these results one cannot draw any firm conclusions about which planner is “better” than some other planner.